insilica/gdc-spark-gitbook/2_tumor_similarity/README.md

 | Tumor_1 | 1:2 | 2:2 | 3:2 | 4:2 |
 | Tumor_2 | 1:3 | 2:3 | 3:3 | 4:3 |

-The below code shows how to build an RNA Dataset like the above:
+The below code shows how to build an RNA Dataset like the above for ten tumor aliquots:
 ```scala
 "RNA Datasets" should "build from GDC-Core" in {